apache/camel-website/content/blog/2022/09/camel-k-release-1-10/index.md

 ## Resume API support

-Lately in Camel there was the great addition of the [Resume API strategy](/components/3.18.x/eips/resume-strategies.html).
+Lately in Camel there was the great addition of the _Resume API strategy_.
 Within this release, we've introduced this support to let you Integration consume data at scale.
 Let's add some quote from a nice blog written recently about the [Resume API](/blog/2022/03/resume-api-v2/):

 > With this API the users can instruct Camel to start consuming data from the last offset that was processed.
 For instance, when reading a very large file Camel can skip reading the file offsets that have been previously consumed.
 It can start processing at the last processed offset.